 We are enormously indebted to the hundreds of people who have helped make HRMI's dataset come to life.
-We would like to particularly acknowledge: those human rights experts, academics, and other supporters who participated in our 2015 and 2017 co-design workshops; the dozens of human rights experts who have contributed their expertise by helping to design and "test" our expert survey, or our website, or who were willing to give up their precious time to share with us their knowledge about human rights violations in their country - via the survey - often without any prior introduction to HRMI; the volunteer translators who have helped make our survey and website material accessible in seven languages (for the survey) and four languages (for the website); our website designers and developers, who have done a wonderful job with very limited resources; our colleagues and support staff; and our financial donors, including The Open Society Foundations who we are very grateful could also see the enormous value that good human rights data can bring.
+We would like to particularly acknowledge: those human rights experts, academics, and other supporters who participated in our 2015, 2017 and 2018 co-design workshops; our HRMI Ambassadors, who have helped connect us with potential survey respondents in their countries of interest; the dozens of human rights experts who have contributed their expertise by helping to design and "test" our expert survey, or our data visualisations, or who were willing to give up their precious time to share with us their knowledge about human rights violations in their country - via the survey - often without any prior introduction to HRMI; the volunteer translators who have helped make our survey and website material accessible in nine languages (for the survey) and four languages (for the website); our website designers and developers, who have done a wonderful job with very limited resources; our colleagues and support staff; and our financial donors, including The Open Society Foundations who we are very grateful could also see the enormous value that good human rights data can bring.
 Last, but not least, we would like to thank our families who have seen far less of us than we would like.